abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:9c1c3faf15
 ## Creating a GitHub repo
-Now that you understand the basics of Git, it's important to note that the manner in which we discussed Git works *only* locally, that is, in the event that you want to work on one and the same code set on more than one computer, you'll need something more than a local Git respository.
+Up until now, we've learned how to use a *local* Git respository in RStudio.
+However, if you wanted to work on one and the same code set on more than one computer, you'll need something more than a local Git respository.

 GitHub is a free, online hosting service for Git repositories.
 It's chief advantage is that it lets you (and others!) work on projects from anywhere.
 Fortunately, RStudio supports direct integration with GitHub.
 In order to start using GitHub, you first have to register.
 Head over to github.com.
 On the main page, you'll see a form to create a new user account.
 Do so now.